Gonstead, Diversified & Activator Chiropractic Techniques

 How The Gonstead Therapy Of Pelvic Unleveling As Cause Of Pain Aas Debunked By MRI?

 According to this method, the misalignments put much pressure on the spinal discs, causing them to slip or herniate through.
 However, we must mention that this theory has been debunked.
-With the advent of MRI assessment, researchers have proven the spinal disc degenerative changes as the primary reason for the slipped disc, joint pain, and misalignments of the spine as well as the pelvis.
-As the disc degenerates (wear out), it places undue stresses on spinal discs and spinal joints.
+Researchers have proven the spinal disc degenerative changes as the primary reason for the slipped disc, joint pain, and misalignments of the spine and the pelvis with the advent of MRI assessment.
+As the disc degenerates (wear out), it places undue stress on spinal discs and spinal joints.
 Accumulated stresses result in minor alignment issues of the spinal bones and joints of the pelvis.
 The hallmark of a misaligned or subluxated joint is swelling or inflammation.
 In other words, a misaligned joint is an irritated joint.
 Irritated joints will always present with some degree of an inflammatory process.

 Analysis Of The Diversified Chiropractic Technique

 The Diversified method of chiropractic treatment is the most common type of chiropractic adjustment.
 It is the primary technique taught to chiropractic students.
 An estimated 95% of chiropractors are proficient in the Diversified methods of chiropractic treatment.
 In short, it is the technique most patients are familiar with.
 Diversified adjustment is somewhat similar to the Gonstead method as it entails a high-velocity, low-amplitude thrust, resulting in cavitation or “cracking” (popping sounds).
 Both have some degree of scissoring movements or rotations, but Diversified is reliant more on the rotatory or scissoring system of treatment.